-The Food and Drug Administration cracked down on Web sites like “AnonShop,” “Remedy Mart,” “TramadolHub” and “One Stop Pharma” that are illegally selling opioid medications online to residents in Ohio, including tramadol and oxycodone, extremely potent painkillers.
+The Food and Drug Administration cracked down on Web sites like “AnonShop,” “Remedy Mart,” “TramadolHub” and “One Stop Pharma” that are illegally selling opioid medications online to residents, including tramadol and oxycodone, extremely potent painkillers.

 The FDA warned about 53 websites to stop selling the products or face a regulatory action, such as having the products seized.
 The FDA Commissioner described the internet as “virtually awash in illegal narcotics,” and implied that additional actions would be coming.